ikmb/dragen-variant-calling/docs/development.md

 - Dragen processing logs are collected across all Dragen jobs to summarize the amount of bases used
 - A MultiQC report is generated

+# Adding new gene panels

+Gene panels are used to evaluate the sequencing success for a sample based on the coverage of diagnostically relevant genes.
+To add new gene panels, the following procedure is recommended:

+1) Write all [HGNC-compliant](https://www.genenames.org/) gene names in a text file (line by line) and store it in `assets/panels/gene_lists`.
+If a gene goes by multiple names, you can write them in the same line, separated by ','.

+2) Using the [perl script](../bin/ensembl_panel2bed.pl) included with this pipeline, turn the gene list into an exon-level BED file (using only canonical transcripts)

+`perl ensembl_panel2bed.pl --infile gene_lists/my_gene_list.txt > hg38/my_gene_list.bed`

+Note that the pipeline will throw an error if one of your genes was not found.
+This most likely means that you used a name that is not HGNC compliant.
+Try searching HGNC and/or EnsEMBL for the correct spelling/name.

+3) Convert the BED file into a picard-style interval list using picard tools (picard BedToIntervalList) and store both the bed file and the interval list in the subfolder `assets/panels/hg38`

+`picard I=my_gene_list.bed O=my_gene_list.interval_list SD=/work_ifs/ikmb_repository/references/dragen/hg38/hg38.fa`

+4) Add the new panel to the resource config file in `conf/resources.config`

+Please note that the perl script requires a working installation of the [EnsEMBL API](https://www.ensembl.org/info/docs/api/api_installation.html) to be installed in version 109.
+You can do this in e.g. a conda environment or directly on the system.
+Trying to containerize this has sadly not been successful.
 # Creating CNV panels

 CNV panels must be re-computed if any of the following components are changed: